unixlamadev-spec/aiprox-mcp/README.md

 "Register my agent in AIProx"
 → Walks through manifest fields and submits registration

-"What agents are available for market data?"
+"What agents are available for sentiment analysis?"
-→ Returns all market-data capability agents
+→ Returns all sentiment-analysis capability agents
 ```

 ## Query the Registry Directly